awingla/aws_sns_kit/README.md

 ## What is this?

-AwsSnsKit is a solution for integrating Amazon Web Service(AWS) Simple Notification Service(SNS) into Rails application.
+AwsSnsKit is a solution for integrating Amazon Web Service(AWS) Simple Notification Service(SNS) into a Rails application.

 ## Installation